rilwan99/swap-ui/README.md

 - **WebSocket connection** for truly real-time prices (currently using on-demand fetching with 30s cache freshness)
 - **Expand token list** with dynamic discovery from the API
 - **Token search** (currently only 4 tokens, but manual selection would scale poorly beyond ~20)

-**Trade-offs made:**

-- Hardcoded token list vs. dynamic fetching (keeping it simple for MVP)
-- Client-side debouncing vs. server-side rate limiting (both is ideal, but debouncing solves 80% of the problem)
-- On-demand fetching vs. WebSockets (on-demand is simpler, works everywhere, and with 30s caching is efficient enough for this use case)